Congregate Meals Program

 "The Eating Together program helps to alleviate loneliness; it's great for socialization and helps with budgeting.
 Coming to the site fulfills your day."

 Nutrition education is offered regularly at sites where Eating Together meals are served.
 Nutrition education provides a basis for making informed choices and setting realistic nutritional goals.
-For more information, contact the MAP office at 410-887-2594.
+For more information, download a brochure (PDF) or contact the MAP office by calling 410-887-2594.